Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Empirical Analysis Appendix

 \subsection{Heterogeneity with Respect to Scale of Mines}

-While most of the municipalities with mines have similar number of mines (i.e., one or two mines), there are several municipalities having many mines.\footnote{In the 1930 (1935) sample, 85 (108) out of 93 (115) municipalities with mines have one to four mines, whereas the other 8 (7) municipalities have more than five mines.
-The average number of miners in the former group is roughly 1300 (1400) in 1930 (1935) sample, whereas that in the latter group is roughly 4000 (5400) in 1930 (1935) sample.} Importantly, the causal effects are essentially heterogeneous across municipalities.
-This means that the municipalities with large scale mine could have greater impacts than those with small scale of mine.
-Estimating the heterogeneous treatment effects in detail is out of scope in this study.
-As explained, I am rather interested in estimating the LATE utilizing the IV approach.
-There also be a practical issue in estimating such varying effects: stratifying the treatment group disturbs the inference due to the small sample size in each subsample.

-Despite this, it may be useful to see whether the potential heterogeneity in the treatment effect with respect to scale of mines is reasonable.
-To assess the heterogeneity, I first stratify the treatment group into two subgroups using the median of the number of miners as a threshold.
+While most of the municipalities with mines have a similar number of mines (i.e., one or two mines), several municipalities have many mines.\footnote{In the 1930 (1935) sample, 85 (108) out of 93 (115) municipalities with mines have one to four mines, whereas the other 8 (7) municipalities have more than five mines.
+The average number of miners in the former group was approximately 1,300 (1,400) in 1930 (1935) sample, whereas that in the latter group was approximately 4,000 (5,400) in 1930 (1935) sample.} Essentially, causal effects are heterogeneous across units.
+In my setting, this means that the municipalities with large-scale mine could have more significant impact than those with small-scale mines.
+Estimating the heterogeneous treatment effects in detail is beyond the scope of this study.
+Estimating such varying effects also presents a practical issue.
+Stratifying the treatment group disturbs the inference due to the small sample size in each subsample.
+Moreover, deciding a certain threshold for the scale of mine is essentially impossible.
+Despite this, it may be useful to determine whether the potential heterogeneity in the treatment effect concerning the scale of mines is reasonable.
+To assess the heterogeneity, the treatment group is first stratified into two subgroups using the median of the number of miners as a threshold.
 The key treatment indicator variable in equation~\ref{eq1} is then replaced with the two indicator variables for the two subgroups.

-Table~\ref{tab:r_het_scale} presents the results for the local population (columns (1) and (2)), labor force participation rates (columns (3) and (4)), and early-life health outcomes (columns (5) and (6)).
-Columns (1) and (2) suggest that the relatively large scale mines had greater impacts on the local population growth.
-Column (3) indicates that the impacts on the male labor force participation did not relate to the scale of mines, whereas column (4) suggests that the declines in the female labor force participation were mainly observed in the municipalities with relatively larger scale mines.
-Column (5) shows that the coal mines increased the risk of infant mortality regardless of the scale of mines in 1933, whereas column (6) indicates that the effects of relatively small scale mines disappeared in 1938 and those of relatively large scale mines also declined from 1933.
-This result is rather consistent with my baseline finding, which supports the effectiveness of the revised regulations.